ansible/ansible-sign/docs/rundown.rst

 keyring.
 In this case, refer to the aforementioned blog post to learn how to create a new keypair.

-If it produces output other than that, then you have a valid secret key and are ready to move on to "How to Access the Ansible Sign CLI Utility."
+If it produces output other than that, then you have a valid secret key and are ready to move on to
+:ref:`using ansible-sign<How to Access the ansible-sign CLI Utility>`.

 Adding a GPG key to AWX or Ansible Automation Controller
 =========================================================